Blue lupine Karo

 Special features of blue lupine Karo

-- The Karo cultivar proved to have the best yield of green fodder (120% of the reference) and dry matter (124% of the reference) in a stubble crop of all varieties participating in the three-year COBORU tests.
+- The Karo variety proved to have the best yield of green fodder (120% of the pattern) and dry matter (124% of the pattern) in a stubble crop of all varieties participating in the three-year COBORU tests.

 - Bitter cultivar – highest alkaloid content.

 - Blue flowers, brown seeds with white, mediumdense ornamentation.

 - A variety with early flowering and medium maturity dates.

 - The only bitter variety – the seeds are bitter (high content of alkaloids), but so are the whole plants, which makes it particularly suitable for use as a catch crop in areas where plantations are threatened by wild animals.

 - Excellent for sowing as catch crop for plowing.